-We began full commercial production of our Eos Gen 2.3 125|500 DC Battery System and delivering first shipments to customers in January 2021.
-Our testing of Gen 2.3 batteries produced in limited quantities during 2020 has indicated performance at expected levels pending movement into commercial production.
-While we expect the performance to be the same as we further scale commercial production, the manufacturing line for this battery system has not been fully tested.
+We continue to ramp up to full commercial production of our Eos Gen 2.3 120/500 DC Battery System.
+Our testing of Gen 2.3 batteries has indicated performance at expected levels.
+While we expect the performance to be the same as we further scale commercial production, the manufacturing line for this battery system continues to be tested.
 If performance of the battery system does not meet our specifications, we may need to reduce the speed of production to ensure we have quality batteries that meet our performance specifications.
 Any delay in production could affect the delivery of batteries to our customers.